 With the new campus Apple is attempting to cut off access as much as possible to the public - and it is likely that even members of staff will not have access to all areas of the new building.

 We're fascinated by the progress of the Apple Park construction project.
 In this section of the article, we gather aerial shots and drone videos showing how things have developed over recent months: we start with our latest drone videos and photos and work back to the start of the work.

-With a week to go until the iPhone 8 launch event, Duncan Sinfield posted this drone video showing Apple Park in a state of near completion.
+A week prior to September's iPhone 8 launch event, Duncan Sinfield posted this drone video showing Apple Park in a state of near completion.

 Matthew Roberts' latest video shows construction wrapping up, as well as some close ups of the Steve Jobs Theatre.